adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, I can edit a magic item

+- [ ] As a player, I can select a row in the magic items table and view the item in the preview tab

+- [ ] As a player, I can click the first row in magic items table to open the inventory add modal.

+- [ ] As a player, if I start typing in the magic items autocomplete inputs, I can select suggested items in the dropdown.

+- [ ] As a player, if I select from magic items name field, OGL data auto-completes and the remaining fields pre-populate.

+- [ ] As a player, all fields for magic items persist after page refresh.

+- [ ] As a player, I can sort the magic items by clicking on the sortable columns.

-- [ ] As a player, I can an item to my inventory
+- [x] As a player, I can add an item to my inventory

-- [ ] As a player, I can delete to my inventory
+- [x] As a player, I can delete to my inventory

-- [ ] As a player, I can edit my intentory
+- [x] As a player, I can edit my intentory

+- [x] As a player, I can select a row in the inventory table and view the item in the preview tab

-- [ ] As a player, if no magic items are in table, clicking the first row will trigger add modal
+- [x] As a player, I can click the first row in inventory table to open the inventory add modal.

-- [ ] As a player, if no inventory items are in table, clicking the first row will trigger add modal
+- [x] As a player, if I start typing in the autocomplete inputs, I can select suggested items in the dropdown.

+- [x] As a player, if I select from inventory name field, OGL data auto-completes and the remaining fields pre-populate.

+- [x] As a player, all fields for inventory persist after page refresh.

+- [x] As a player, I can sort the inventory table by clicking on the sortable columns.

 Notes
 =====